The role of polarization field terms in a model for a cavity quantum material: Summary and conclusion

 While gauge invariance is ensured for the full theory, projections to the low energy theory cannot preserve all possible transformations.
-Truncations on the material subsystem will lead to different approximations when performed in different gauges, which is an important consideration when modeling cavity systems~\cite{ashida_cavity_2021, de_bernardis_breakdown_2018,li_electromagnetic_2020,eyles_cauchy-schwarz_2025}.
-We have shown for a finite system coupled to a uniform field that the material truncations can preserve the invariance between the Peierls and dipole gauges.
+Truncations on the material subsystem will lead to different approximations when performed in different canonical frames, which is an important consideration when modeling cavity systems~\cite{ashida_cavity_2021, de_bernardis_breakdown_2018,li_electromagnetic_2020,eyles_cauchy-schwarz_2025}.
+When a finite system is coupled to a uniform field, however, the material truncation does not break gauge invariance between the Peierls and dipole gauges.
 These truncations outperform material truncation in the Coulomb gauge when the cavity field is coupled to intraband or interband transitions in our model.

-When constructing models for cavity quantum materials, the Peierls gauge will lead to a more accurate low-energy theory than the Coulomb gauge when the continuum fields are projected onto one or more isolated bands.
-However, the form of the Coulomb gauge coupling may be preferable for the purpose of writing down a simple cavity model.
+When constructing models for cavity quantum materials, it is worth keeping in mind that the Peierls gauge will lead to a more accurate low-energy theory than the Coulomb gauge when the continuum fields are projected onto one or more isolated bands.
+However, the simpler form of the Coulomb gauge coupling may be preferable for the purpose of writing down a simple cavity model.
 Beyond this, the form of electron-electron interactions may need to be considered carefully in many-electron systems.
-These interactions may include an image charge distribution in the Coulomb gauge, which is introduced to satisfy the boundary conditions which are imposed on the total electric field, ${\hat{\bm E}}$~\cite{power_quantum_1982}.
-For molecular subsystems, a key advantage of the multipolar framework is that the canonical photon fields coincide with the physical, local electric field, $\hat{\bm{E}}$, outside of the material system, and the boundary conditions are therefore automatically enforced solely through the photonic mode functions~\cite{power_quantum_1982,stokes_comparison_2025}.
-While it is clear that the self-polarization term contributes directly to the many-body interactions the Peierls gauge, further work is needed to explore these terms for cavity materials.
+These interactions can include an image charge distribution in the Coulomb gauge, which is introduced to satisfy the boundary conditions which are imposed on the total electric field~\cite{power_quantum_1982}.
+For localized subsystems, a key advantage of the multipolar framework is that the canonical photon fields coincide with the physical, local field $\hat{\bm{E}}$ outside of the material system, and the boundary conditions are therefore automatically enforced through the photonic mode functions~\cite{power_quantum_1982,stokes_comparison_2025}.
+While it is clear that the self-polarization term contributes directly to the many-body interactions the Peierls gauge, further work is needed to explore these terms for extended cavity materials.